Global eigenfamilies on closed manifolds: Existence of eigenfunctions

 \pasttheorem{thm: sasaki} \begin{remark} One can show additionally that $\lambda_i = -\mu_i^2 -\sqrt{-\mu_i}(\dim(M)-1)$ and $\kappa(f_i, f_j) = -\sqrt{\mu_i\mu_j}\, f_i f_j$. \end{remark}

-Sasakian manifolds form a rich and much studied class in Riemannian geometry, see e.g. \cite{boyer-galicki-08} for an introduction.
-For the purpose of this article we will not be concerned with the precise formulation of a Sasaki structure, for us the following characterisation suffices: \begin{proposition} A Riemannian manifold $(M,g)$ is of Sasaki type if and only if the cone $(\mtr_{>0}\times M, dt^2+t^2g)$ admits a K\"ahler structure for which the complex unit is dilation invariant. \end{proposition}
+Sasakian manifolds form a rich and much studied class in Riemannian geometry, see e.g. \cite{blair-10, boyer-galicki-08} for an introduction.
+For the purpose of this article the most important fact is the following characterisation of when a Riemannian manifold admits a compatible Sasaki structure: \begin{proposition} A Riemannian manifold $(M,g)$ is of Sasaki type if and only if the cone $(\mtr_{>0}\times M, dt^2+t^2g)$ admits a K\"ahler structure for which the complex unit is dilation invariant. \end{proposition} \begin{remark} \begin{enumerate} \item A Sasaki structure on a manifold $M$ is most often declared by a quadruple $(g,\Phi,\eta,\xi)$, were $g$ is a Riemannian metric, $\Phi$ a CR-structure, $\eta$ a contact form, and $\xi$ the Reeb field of $\eta$.
+These tensors must be compatible with each other in a suitable sense.
+A convenient list of relations can be found e.g. in \cite{tanno-69}. \item If $(g,\Phi,\eta,\xi)$ is a Sasaki structure on $M$ then the complex unit $J:T(\mtr_{>0}\times M)\to T(\mtr_{>0}\times M)$ from Proposition~\ref{prop: sasaki-cone} is given by